We offer a range of team and individual sport and recreation programs for people of any ability. Explore the options

 Help improve the life of a person who is blind or vision impaired.
 Making a tax deductible donation today.

-Browse the range of sport and recreation programs on offer here.
+Browse the range of sport and recreation programs on offer here for those who are blind or have low vision.

 This adapted version of Australian Rules football allows people with blindness and low vision to play Australia's great game.

 View our range of aquatic and swimming programs for all ages.

 Come and enjoy the recreational and social benefits of cricket, using a plastic ball containing audible metal washers.